Graham Seton Hutchison: Novels

+Non-fiction

-Seton Hutchison also published a History of the Machine Gun Corps although this non-fiction work was characterised by its vivid accounts of battle that almost read like a novel.
-Another of his factual works was a biography of Peter McLintock, who had served as his batman during the war.
-His 1932 work Warrior, a consideration of the philosophy behind combat and war, was in a similar vein to Ernst Jünger's work on these topics.
-As a freelance journalist Seton Hutchison attended a few of the Nuremberg Rallies and was paid by Joseph Goebbels to write glowing tributes to the spectacles.
+Hutchison published a History of the Machine Gun Corps, although this non-fiction work was characterised by its vivid accounts of battle, almost reading like a novel.
+Another of his non-fiction works was a biography of Peter McLintock, who had served as his batman during the war.
+His work Warrior (1932), a consideration of the philosophy behind war, was in a similar vein to Ernst Jünger's work on the topic.

+As a freelance journalist, Hutchison attended a few of the Nuremberg Rallies and was paid by Joseph Goebbels to write glowing tributes to the spectacles.

+Personal life

+On 8 November 1919, at Harrow Weald, Middlesex, Hutchison married Emilie Beatrice Durham, a daughter of Charles H. Durham, a merchant of that parish.
+He stated his residence as Glasgow.
+On 2 July 1940, his mother, Beatrice Hutchison, died at Maddox Farm, Little Bookham, Surrey.